andybalaam/diffident/README.txt

 http://www.artificialworlds.net/wiki/Diffident

-  Diffident is intended to be a diff editor that allows you to adjust the files you are comparing.
-It is also intended to be a patch editor.
+Diffident is a coloured side-by-side diff viewer and editor that works in a terminal.

-Currently, Diffident is a coloured side-by-side diff viewer that works in a terminal.
+There are also plans to make it possible to edit patch files with Diffident.

 Usage
 -----